sibartlett/RavenDB.Client.Spatial/readme.md

 ___[NuGet Packages!](https://nuget.org/packages?q=Tags%3A%22ravendbspatial%22)___

-Enabling you to use third-party spatial libraries with RavenDB!
+Enabling you to use third-party spatial libraries with RavenDB 2.5+!

 GeoJSON and WKT JsonConverters for: